epam/fix-antenna-net-core/Docs/OtherTopics.md

 to get the list of used ports.

 ## References
 <a name="source1">1.
-OnixS.
-"Logon <A> Message - FIXT 1.1 - FIX Dictionary" onixs.biz, OnixS, Accessed on January 1, 2022, https://www.onixs.biz/fix-dictionary/fixt1.1/msgtype_a_65.html</a>
+FIX Trading Community.
+"FIX connection termination" fixtrading.org, Accessed on February 7, 2022, https://www.fixtrading.org/standards/fix-session-layer-online/#fix-connection-termination</a>